This post may contain affiliate links. Please read my disclosure.

 - While it’s spicy from the spicy bean paste and chili oil, the heat of the broth is tamed a bit by the addition of oat milk and tahini.

-- The ground pork and broth come together quickly, so you can have this ramen ready in just 30 minutes!
+- The ground pork and broth come together quickly, so you can have these tan tan noodles ready in just 30 minutes!

 - The broth is more flavorful the next day, so this ramen is perfect to make ahead.
 Just cook the pork and broth in advance, and prepare the noodles when you’re ready to eat!